-Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) -The use of dry rotary brushes is expressly prohibited except where preceded or accompanied by sufficient wetting to limit the visible dust emissions.
+Impact No. Mitigation Measures Timina Agency or City Verification -The use of dry rotary brushes is expressly prohibited except where preceded or accompanied by sufficient wetting to limit the visible dust emissions.
 Use of blower devices is expressly forbidden.
-Building Permits Planning Department С - Following the addition of materials to, or the removal of materials from, the surface of out-door storage piles, said piles shall be effectively stabilized of fugitive dust emission utilizing sufficient water or chemical stabilizer/suppressant. с AIR-2) The project contractor shall ensure all off-road diesel- powered construction equipment of 50 horsepower or more used for the project meet the California Air Resources Board (CARB) Tier 2 with a Level 3 Diesel Particulate Filter emissions standards or equivalent.
-Building Permits Planning Department
+Building Permits Planning Department (aate and initials) 0 - Following the addition of materials to, or the removal of materials from, the surface of out-door storage piles, said piles shall be effectively stabilized of fugitive dust emission utilizing sufficient water or chemical stabilizer/suppressant. С AIR-2) The project contractor shall ensure all off-road diesel- powered construction equipment of 50 horsepower or more used for the project meet the California Air Resources Board (CARB) Tier 2 with a Level 3 Diesel Particulate Filter emissions standards or equivalent Building Permits Planning Department